Prescribing the behavior of Weil-Petersson geodesics in the moduli space of Riemann surfaces: Itinerary of Weil-Petersson geodesic segments

-Finally, observe that by changing the twist parameters about the curves in $\rho(i_{0})$ we can obtain $x$ such that \item a Bers marking of $x$, which we denote by $\mu_{x}$, is equal to a marking slice of any hierarchy $H(\mu^{-},\mu^{+})$ and $\base(\mu_{x})=\rho(i_{0})$.
+Also observe that by changing the twist parameters about the curves in $\rho(i_{0})$ we can obtain $x$ such that \item a Bers marking of $x$, which we denote by $\mu_{x}$, is equal to a marking slice of any hierarchy $H(\mu^{-},\mu^{+})$ and $\base(\mu_{x})=\rho(i_{0})$.
 Here $\mu^{-}$ and $\mu^{+}$ are the end points of $\rho$.
-There may be several such surfaces and we choose one. \item It follows from (a) that $x$ has a definite positive injectivity radius $\inj(x)$ only depending on $L_{S}$. \end{enumerate}
+There may be several such surfaces and we choose one. \item It follows from (a) that $x$ has injectivity radius $\inj(x)>0$ depending only on $L_{S}$. \end{enumerate}